 All modes of transport have risks, but although the risk of cycling is higher than most forms of motorized transport, the health benefits more than offset the very minor increased risk level, thereby causing people who cycle to have an average life expectancy that is significantly longer than those who are sedentary.
 Evidence shows that accident rates for cyclists are lower in countries in which people cycle more often (e.g., see here), so one of the best ways to improve the safety of cyclists in general is to encourage more people to ride bikes on the road more often.

 Bikepacking races are more about sport and recreation than transport, so the risk level should be compared to that of other sports instead of other modes of transport.
 My estimate for the degree of risk per km when doing a bikepacking race suggest that doing such races puts participants at a reasonable level of risk per day that is not much higher than other relatively safe sports and activities.

 The theoretical risk of ultra-distance cycling does become greater than some other sports due to the length of the races causing the risk to accumulate, but it is still not extreme.
 Deaths due to collisions with cars have occurred in all forms of ultra-distance cycling, but 2017 was a particularly bad year for road-based bikepacking events with three tragedies, but there is still not enough data to make any precise estimates about the observed degree of risk.
 It should also be kept in mind that although many cyclist fatalities are caused by collisions with cars and often the driver is at least mostly to blame, drivers cannot be blamed for all such incidents; see the list of all possible Causes of Bike Crashes.

+This page is in the Rider Safety section.
 The following pages contain advice on safety equipment to use while cycling that will hopefully reduce the degree of risk, starting with Active Lighting.